wp-plugins/product-support-for-woocommerce/Readme.txt

 **Note:** This plugin requires either bbPress or BuddyPress to function properly.

-Want more WordPress theme and plugin, dont forget to visit [Themology] (http://themology.net/ "Your one stop WordPress Shop")
+Want more WordPress theme and plugin, dont forget to visit <a href="http://themology.net/">Themology</a>

 == Installation ==